jasongullifer/rworkshop/docs/install.md

 ### Installing the RStudio Interface for Windows

 1. Navigate to [https://www.rstudio.com/](https://www.rstudio.com/)
-1. Click "RStudio" or or navigate to "Products --> RStudio"
+1. Click "RStudio" or navigate to "Products --> RStudio"
 1. Click "Desktop" to download the Desktop version.
 1. Choose the Windows Installer (selecting 32-bit/64-bit where appropriate)
 1. Proceed through the installation.